Come On England

 "Come On England" is a music single by the band 4-4-2.
 The song is a re-working of the Dexys Midnight Runners hit "Come On Eileen".
 A football-themed song, it was released on 7 June 2004 to coincide with the England national team's appearance at the European Championships.
 It entered the UK Singles Chart at number two, held off the number-one spot by "I Don't Wanna Know" by Mario Winans.

-4-4-2 consisted of Phil Doleman (banjo), Mark Knight (fiddle), Jimmy McCafferty (drums), Lucy Wills (trumpet), Neil Murray (vocals), former Coventry City player Micky Quinn (vocals) and Ian Murphy (vocals).
-The band appeared on the U.K. TV shows CD:UK and, alongside Pharrell Williams and Blue, Top of the Pops to promote the single.
+4-4-2 consisted of Phil Doleman (banjo), Mark Knight (fiddle), Jimmy McCafferty (drums), Lucy Wills (trumpet), Neil Murray (vocals), Micky Quinn (vocals) and Ian Murphy (vocals).
+The band appeared on the U.K. TV shows CD:UK and Top of the Pops to promote the single.

 Music video

 The video features the popular glamour models Lucy Pinder and Michelle Marsh.